ianderrington/genai/docs/Understanding/agents/rag.md

 The langchain [Blog](https://blog.langchain.dev/syncing-data-sources-to-vector-stores/) and docs on [indexing](https://python.langchain.com/docs/modules/data_connection/indexing) provide quality discussions on these topics.

 ### Retrieving Data

 The decision and act to retrieve the documents will depend on the additional contexts that the agents may need to be aware of.

 It might not always be necessary to retrieve documents.
 When it is necessary to retrieve the document, it is important to know where to retrieve from [routing](#routing), and then [matching](#matching) the query to the appropriately stored information.
 Both of these may involve [rewriting](#query-transformations) the prompt to be more effective in the manner the data is retrieved.

-#### Query Transformations
+#### Query Optimization

-Query transformations can be done in several ways, including:
+In production settings, the queries that users ask are unlikely to be optimal for retrieval.
+This can be due to a combination of challenges such as questions that are.

+* Irrelevant
+* Vague
+* Not related to retrieval
+* Are made of multiple questions

+**Optimization** of queries, looks to improve these queries in several manners.
+Here are a several with other greater descriptions written in [Langchain's query analysis](se_cases/query_analysis/).

-1. **Rewrite-Retrieve-Read:** This approach involves rewriting the query for better retrieval and reading of the relevant documents.
+* **Rewrite-Retrieve-Read:** This approach involves rewriting the query for better retrieval and reading of the relevant documents.

     ??? important "[Query Rewriting for Retrieval-Augmented Large Language Models](https://arxiv.org/pdf/2305.14283.pdf)"

         <img width="630" alt="image" src="https://github.com/ianderrington/genai/assets/76016868/b518994c-a419-4cc3-b065-065c0ca625d1">

-2. **Step Back Prompting:** This method generates an intermediate context that helps to 'abstract' the information.
+* **Step Back Prompting:** This method generates an intermediate context that helps to 'abstract' the information.
 Once generated, the additional context can be used.

     ???+ example "[Step back](https://smith.langchain.com/hub/langchain-ai/stepback-answer)"
         ```markdown